-Working for Wildlife (W4W) is a member of the Institute of Fundraising (IoF).
+Working for Wildlife Ltd. is a member of the Institute of Fundraising (IoF).
 The Institute works to ensure that organisations raising money for charity from the public do so honestly and properly.
-As members, we follow the Institute of Fundraising’s Codes of Fundraising Practice and those of The Fundraising Regulator (FR).
+As members, we follow the Institute of Fundraising’s Codes of Fundraising Practice and those of the Fundraising Regulator (FR).

 As the UK’s largest woodland conservation charity, we are the leading voice for woods and trees.
 We campaign to protect precious ancient woods, restore the ones that are damaged and fight for those under threat.
 We create new native woodland around the UK with the help of communities, schools, organisations and individuals.

-We have been working with The Woodland Trust for a number of years, and we are pleased to say that in this time we have greatly contributed to raising awareness of the organisation and their various causes.
-Our team of more than 30 Woodland Trust fundraisers, work at a great variety of shows and events, as well as local venues; increasing membership numbers, and enlightening the general public about the charity and the important work that they do around the country.
+We have been working with the Woodland Trust for many years, and we are pleased to say that in this time we have greatly contributed to their increased exposure and 500,000+ members and supporters.
+We engage more than 60 Woodland Trust fundraisers, who operate at a great variety of shows and events, as well as local venues, increasing membership numbers and enlightening the general public about the charity and the crucial work that the Trust does around the country.

 Our ultimate goal has always been “people living in harmony with nature” – so we’re about respecting and valuing the natural world and finding ways to share the Earth’s resources fairly.
 To achieve that, we spend a lot of time working with communities, with politicians and with businesses too.

 Having started working with WWF in July 2016, we are proud of both the results and quality of our work.
-WWF, the world’s leading independent conservation organisation, has acknowledged us as being great representatives for them and many of our team have received personal recognition of WWF Ambassador awards and badges.
-We are now developing our campaign with WWF and looking for key people to be part of our expanding team.
+WWF, the world’s leading independent conservation organisation, has acknowledged us as being great representatives for them, with many fundraisers having received personal recognition of WWF Ambassador awards and badges.
+We are now developing our campaign with WWF and looking for key people to be part of our expanding goals.